Charli3-Official/charli3-push-oracle-node/docs/configuration_guide.md

 The Rate section is responsible for configuring the base and quote currency settings for various exchanges and DEXes.

+For more details about the different adapters available, their usage, and configuration options, please refer to the [Adapters Guide](adapters_guide.md).
+This guide provides comprehensive information on how to effectively utilize each adapter in your currency rate configuration.

 Example configuration:
 ```yaml
 Rate: #SHENUSD Feed Config.